Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 You may believe it’s not a huge concern or that it’s only a few words.
 In reality, however, repeated exposure to negative speech may slowly sap your confidence and sense of self-worth.
 Toxic words have long-term consequences in addition to being harmful right away.

-According to psychological research, using toxic relationship terminologies may increase feelings of hopelessness, anxiety, and sadness.
-Constant verbal abuse and invalidation can cause poor communication, emotional separation, and a lack of trust, according to research from the American Psychological Association.
+Constant verbal abuse and invalidation can cause poor communication, emotional separation, and a lack of trust, according to research from the American Psychological Association3.
 Harmful language is a significant contributor to these issues, which develop gradually rather than suddenly.

 Imagine hearing these statements over and over again: “You’re lucky to have me,” or “You’ll never do better than me.”
-These words can have the effect of making you feel insignificant, helpless, and stuck in a relationship.
+These words can make you feel insignificant, helpless, and stuck in a relationship.
 These statements start to be used frequently in toxic relationships, which makes you doubt your own worth and value.

 Identifying and Avoiding Toxic Relationship Terminologies

 The first step to healing and establishing healthy boundaries is identifying the language used in toxic relationships.
-I can attest to the fact that awareness is empowering, having personally experienced it.
-You can begin to emotionally defend yourself and improve your communication in relationships after you recognize the damaging expressions.
+I can attest that awareness is empowering, having experienced it firsthand.
+You can begin to defend yourself emotionally and improve your communication in relationships after you recognize damaging expressions.

 Here’s a breakdown of the most common examples of toxic relationship terminologies and how they show up in everyday life.